-There have been no enrolments in the Certificate IV in Flour Milling for the past three years as the learning outcomes of the current qualification do not meet the needs of technical millers in Australia.
+There have been no enrolments in the Certificate IV in Flour Milling for the past three years. .
 There are approximately 400 millers employed across 39 main grain milling plants in Australia.
 The skills and knowledge required to work in grain milling in 2020 are increasingly related to operating larger and more complex machinery, with a smaller workforce.
 The Certificate IV in Flour Milling within the VET system is considered out of date and is not used.